 Frequently Asked Questions

-What is the difference between image segmentation and object detection?
+What is the difference between semantic and instance segmentation?

-Semantic segmentation labels all pixels of the same class with the same label (e.g., all cars are ‘car’).
-Instance segmentation differentiates between individual objects of the same class (e.g., ‘car 1’, ‘car 2’).
+Semantic segmentation labels all pixels belonging to a certain class with the same label (e.g., all ‘car’ pixels are labeled ‘car’).
+It does not distinguish between individual objects of the same class.
+Instance segmentation, on the other hand, not only classifies pixels but also differentiates between distinct instances of the same class (e.g., ‘car 1’, ‘car 2’).

-What are the main challenges in image segmentation?
+What are the key challenges in image segmentation?

 Conclusion